MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 The repository contains different artifacts:

-- A corpus of natural language requirements from five different projects in different domains:
+- A corpus of natural language requirements from five different projects in different domains (249 requirements):
   - The "FLEX" requirements document is a system level specifiaction from a space flight/satellite project.
   - The "CS E 50" requirements document (Certification Specifications for Engines) is an EASA standard related to the aviation/aerospace domain.
   - The "ECSS E60-30" requirements document is an ECSS standard from the aerospace domain.
   - The "TSS (Time Sheet System)" requirements document specifies a work hour management system for student reasearch assistents at universities.
 (The requirements loosely follow the MASTeR Templates)